openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-bluetooth-a2dp.md

 # ohos.bluetooth.a2dp (Bluetooth A2DP Module)

-The A2DP module provides methods to access Bluetooth audio interfaces.
+The a2dp module provides methods to access Bluetooth audio interfaces.

-## Import Module
+## Importing the Module

 ```cangjie
 import kit.ConnectivityKit.*